 - "walk or exercise at least once a week": instead of taking the escalators, why don't you take the stairs?
 Think of an activity you could do once a week that makes you happy. (if it doesn't you will probably stop...)

-"No computer time / serie if I haven't practiced yet"
+"No computer time / series if I haven't practiced yet"

-"I can watch another chapter of this serie if I practice the same length one episode first"
+"I can watch another chapter of this series if I practice the same length one episode first"

 1- NO MORE "IF" EXCUSES, ACCEPT YOUR PRESENT